nikkeisadev/Sentry/README.md

 - Prevent wallpaper changes.
 - Generate reports on security incidents and vulnerabilities.
 - Report to the database.
-- Scan files for viruses.
 - Block different websites.
 - Prevent installed apps from runing for a specified time.
-(Disable any app which can students help on exams)
+(Disable any application while, for example, exams.)

 ## Installation 👾
 > Run `setup.py` from main, which will download all the requirements for Sentry with pip, and also gonna download the official MySQL installer for the backend.